NxPKG/khulnasoft-docs/content/waf/exposed-credentials-check/how-checks-work.md

 {{</example>}}

-When there is a match for the rule above and Cloudflare detects exposed credentials, the WAF presents the user with a challenge.
+When there is a match for the rule above and Khulnasoft detects exposed credentials, the WAF presents the user with a challenge.